scottalford75/Remora-RP2040-W5500/README.md

 Upload the remora-rp2040-2.0.0.uf2 file to your pico.

-To configure the linuxcnc hal module and configs use the filse here:
+To configure the linuxcnc hal module and configs use the files here:

 Hal Files (run halcompile on these) https://github.com/scottalford75/Remora-RT1052-cpp/tree/main/LinuxCNC/components/Remora-eth